 Complaints about the top 10 providers accounted for 90.1 per cent of all complaints received, which is a slight decrease from 90.3 per cent last year.
-The number of providers we received complaints about dropped from 321 last year to 297 this year.
+The number of providers we received complaints about dropped from 321 last year to 297 this year.\

-Complaints about Telstra accounted for 40.4 per cent of all complaints, decreasing from 52.5 per cent in the previous year.
+Complaints about Telstra\\ accounted for 40.4 per cent of all complaints, decreasing from 52.5 per cent in the previous year.
 Telstra's complaint volume decreased by 35.7 per cent this year.

-Optus Group accounted for 30.6 per cent of complaints, an increase from 19.8 per cent in 2020-21.
+Optus Group\\ accounted for 30.6 per cent of complaints, an increase from 19.8 per cent in 2020-21.
 Optus Group complaint numbers increased by 29.5 per cent in compared to 2021-22.

-Complaints about TPG Group fell by 31.0 per cent.
-Complaints also decreased for iiNet (14.7 per cent), Aussie Broadband Limited (21.4 per cent), Dodo Services Pty Ltd (48.8 per cent) and Medion Australia Pty Limited (10.7 per cent).
+Complaints about TPG Group\\ fell by 31.0 per cent.
+Complaints also decreased for iiNet (14.7 per cent), Aussie Broadband Limited (21.4 per cent), Dodo Services Pty Ltd (48.8 per cent) and Medion Australia Pty Limited\\\ (10.7 per cent).

-Complaints about Vodafone Australia Limited increased by 4.9 per cent, and Southern Phone Company Ltd increased by 26.1 per cent
+Complaints about Vodafone Australia Limited increased by 4.9 per cent, and Southern Phone Company Ltd increased by 26.1 per cent.

-Internode Pty Limited is a recent entrant into the top 10, with an 11.1 per cent increase in complaints, making up U., postop 10 list.
+Internode Pty Limited is a recent entrant into the top 10, with an 11.1 per cent increase in complaints, making up 0.7 per cent of total complaints.
+Boost Tel Pty Ltd is no longer in the top 10 list.